United States report

-We received 10,315 warrants in the second half of 2016.
-To obtain a warrant a law enforcement officer must show a judge that there is “probable cause” to believe that the evidence sought is related to a crime.
-This is a higher standard than the standard for a general order.
-A warrant may be used to obtain stored content (such as text message content or email content), location information or more basic subscriber or transactional information.
+We received 15,061 warrants during the second half of 2020.
+To obtain a warrant, a law enforcement officer must show a judge that there is “probable cause” to believe that the evidence sought is related to a crime.
+This is a higher standard than what is required for a general order.
+A warrant may be used to obtain stored content (such as text message content or email content), location information, or more basic subscriber or transactional information.

-“Stored content” refers to communications or other data that our users create and store through our services, such as text messages, email or photographs.
+“Stored content” refers to communications or other data that our users create and store through our services, such as text messages, emails, or photographs.
 We require a warrant before disclosing stored content to law enforcement, absent an emergency involving the danger of death or serious physical injury.
-Non-content refers to records we create such as subscriber information that a customer provides at the time she signs-up for our services, and transactional information regarding the customer’s use of our services, such as phone numbers that a customer called.
+Non-content refers to records we create, such as subscriber information that a customer provides at the time she signs-up for our services.
+Non-content also includes transactional information regarding the customer’s use of our services, such as the phone numbers that a customer called.

 Content and location information

 Content.
-We are compelled to provide contents of communications to law enforcement relatively infrequently.
-Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or email.
-Verizon only releases such stored content to law enforcement with a probable cause warrant; we do not produce stored content in response to a general order or subpoena.
-During the second half of 2016, we received 4,388 warrants for stored content.
+We are compelled to provide the contents of communications to law enforcement relatively infrequently.
+Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or emails.
+Verizon only releases such stored content to law enforcement with a probable cause warrant.
+We do not produce stored content in response to a general order or subpoena.
+During the second half of 2020, we received 8,478 warrants for stored content.

-Law enforcement requests information from Verizon that is needed to help resolve serious emergencies.
-We are authorized by federal law to provide the requested information in such emergencies and we have an established process to respond to emergency requests, in accordance with the law.
-To request data during these emergencies, a law enforcement officer must certify in writing that there was an emergency involving the danger of death or serious physical injury to a person that required disclosure without delay.
-These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings and fugitive scenarios, often presenting life-threatening situations.
-In addition, many emergency requests are in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.
+Law enforcement may request information from Verizon that is needed to help resolve serious emergencies.
+We are authorized by federal law to provide the requested information during such emergencies, and we have an established process for responding to these emergency requests in accordance with the law.
+To request data during these emergencies, a law enforcement officer must certify in writing that there is an emergency involving the danger of death or serious physical injury to a person that requires disclosure without delay.
+These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings, and fugitive scenarios, often presenting life-threatening situations.
+In addition, many emergency requests are submitted in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.

-In the second half of 2016, we received 27,083 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
-We also received 16,004 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services during that same period.
+During the second half of 2020, we received 37,760 emergency requests for information from law enforcement in emergency matters involving the danger of death or serious physical injury.
+During that same period, we also received 12,792 emergency requests from PSAPs related to particular 9-1-1 calls from the public for emergency services.

 National security demands

-The table below sets forth the number of national security demands we received in the applicable period.
-Under section 603 of the USA Freedom Act we are now able to report the number of demands in bands of 500.
+The table below sets forth the number of national security demands that we received during the applicable period.
+Under Section 603 of the USA Freedom Act, we are now able to report the number of these demands in bands of 500.

 National Security Letters

-National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
-Until recently, such non-disclosure requirements applied indefinitely.
+NSLs typically prohibit the recipient, such as Verizon, from disclosing to any other person that the NSL was received or that the recipient provided information in response to it.
+Until recently, these non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of three NSLs – received in January 2014, September 2014 and December 2015 – are no longer applicable.
+To that end, we have recently received three letters from the FBI advising that the non-disclosure requirement of three NSLs (received in September 2017, October 2019, and November 2019) are no longer applicable.

-We therefore can now disclose that we complied with each NSL by provided name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-Each of these three NSLs sought information regarding only one customer.
-Moreover, where applicable, we have revised the table above to reflect receipt of these NSLs.
+We therefore can now disclose that we complied with each NSL by providing the name, address, dates of service, and/or toll billing records, as authorized by the relevant statute.
+The November 2019 NSL sought information regarding four customer selectors; the other two NSLs sought information regarding one selector each.

-A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil or administrative matters.
-When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon) such a provider must comply.
+A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil, or administrative matters.
+When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon), the provider must comply.
 The law that authorizes the FBI to issue NSLs also requires the Director of the FBI to report to Congress regarding NSL requests.

-From January 1, 2016 through June 30, 2016, we received between 0 and 499 reportable FISA orders for non-content.
-Some FISA orders that seek content also seek non-content; we counted those as FISA orders for content and to avoid double counting have not also counted them as FISA orders for non-content.
+From January 1, 2020 through June 30, 2020, we received between 0 and 499 reportable FISA orders for non-content.
+Some FISA orders that seek content also seek non-content.
+We counted those as FISA orders for content and, to avoid double counting, have not also counted them as FISA orders for non-content.
 Those orders targeted between 0 and 499 “customer selectors.”